antoninhrlt/sherlock/README.md

 # sherlock
-Search engine for Flutter.
-Search in a map list with regular expressions or by smart search for user search
+Search a list of maps and order the results based on a given priority map, and by match level.
+Smart search for user search

 ## Usage
-Sherlock needs the elements in which he will search.
+Sherlock needs the elements in which it (he?) will search.
 A map for priorities can be specified for results sorting, but it is not mandatory.
 ```dart
 final foo = [